Reading through the lines

 You can’t miss out on the Grand Place.
 (Interesting fact: if you pay close attention to the city hall building, you’ll realise that the door is not placed symmetrically.
 The legend says that the architect of the gothic building jumped off the tower when he realised this mistake.
 More likely, asymmetry occurred because multiple architects designed the building over a long time, and they all had to keep the boggy foundations in mind).

 Take a trip to the European quarter and from there to the African Museum in Tervuren – it’s a lovely bike ride with a lot of greenery around.
 If you decide to visit the famous landmark Atomium, check out the nearby cemetery of Laeken.
-It is a hidden gem, with the royal crypts and stunning statues (among them Thinker by Auguste Rodin).
+It is a hidden gem, with royal crypts and stunning statues (among them Thinker by Auguste Rodin).

 And if you want to escape the busy city life, you can cycle the Green Belt of Brussels or take a spin in the Sonian Forest – a Primeval Beech forest that has been inscribed to the UNESCO list.